Nimberite-Development/Pulse-Nim/README.md

 # Pulse-Nim
-An event system written in Nim that currently only works on the C backends!
+An event system written in Nim!
+Does not work on the JS backend.

 ## Example
 ```nim